lucidlayer/traceform/README.md

 -   **Expanded browser support:** Adding support for Firefox and other popular browsers.
 -   **Framework extensions:** Creating similar tools for Vue and Svelte developers.
 -   **Simplified architecture:** Exploring ways to reduce the number of components needed for setup.

 ---

+## Contributing

+We welcome contributions!
+If you encounter a bug or have a feature request, please open an issue on our [GitHub Issues](https://github.com/lucidlayer/traceform/issues) or [Discord Bug-Reports](https://discord.gg/dsrFUNGjCB).
+We appreciate your help in making Traceform better.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---